New appointment of Danish broadcasting Director-General receives mixed reactions

 Written by: Elaine Lai Uen Ling & Johannes Hagelsø

-Former Finance Minister Bjarne Corydon’s appointment as DR’s new Director-General in August received mixed reactions.
-Experts said Corydon could safeguard DR’s public news role, but concerns linger over political influence.
+Former Finance Minister Bjarne Corydon’s appointment as DR’s new Director-General has received mixed reactions.
+Experts say Corydon could safeguard DR’s public news role, but concerns linger over political influence.

-Corydon served as former Minister of Finance for The Social Democrats from 2011 to 2015.
+Corydon served as Finance Minister for the Social Democrats from 2011 to 2015.
 He was also CEO and Editor-in-Chief of Dagbladet Børsen, a Danish business newspaper.

 The appointment of Corydon is announced on Apr.
 28, 2025.
 The DR newsrooms in Copenhagen operates as usual. | Photo: Johannes Hagelsø